Baoxing County: Geopolitical crossroad

 The complexity in Baoxing's demography and importance in its transportation value, plus its critical location, has made Baoxing a vital site for different military, commercial and political powers.
 The Tea and Horse road between Sichuan and Tibet, since its start in the Tang dynasty, put Baoxing and Kangding as two major stop-over sites and mid-way markets for commuting merchants, salt-carriers, Han tea sellers(most of them from Sichuan), Tibetan horse traders etc.

-Culture
+Religion

 Tibetan Buddhism, Chinese Buddhism, Taoism, Christianity (predominantly Catholic) and indigenous religions including Nature Worship and Urreligion are the most commonly seen religions and practices in ethnic groups of Baoxing.
 Branches in Tibetan Buddhism are also well represented.

 Biodiversity

-Baoxing is named by the UNESCO as one of the World Heritage in 2006, during the World Heritage Convention in Lithuania.
+Baoxing was named by UNESCO as a World Heritage Site in 2006.
 Jiajin Mountains, which is located in Baoxing County, is the core area of the World Heritage site "Sichuan Giant Panda Sanctuary", along with Wolong and Mount Siguniang.
-While Baoxing is only one part of the core areas in the World Heritage, it distinguishes itself from all other giant panda reserves, for Baoxing has a greater prestige in its own right: in Baoxing was giant panda first discovered and reported, by the French missionary Armand David in Dengchigou of Baoxing County in the Jiajin Mountains, in 1869.
+While Baoxing is only one part of the core areas in the World Heritage Site, it distinguishes itself from all other giant panda reserves, as the giant panda was first discovered there and reported, in 1869, by the French missionary Armand David in Dengchigou, Baoxing County in the Jiajin Mountains.